Trade union members for peace and justice in Palestine

 Transnationally, Germany is a major weapons exporter to the Israeli state, second only to the United States.
 Unfortunately too many of these weapons are built and transported by workers in Germany.
 Trade unions in Belgium have refused to be involved in build or transporting them.
 There are pending lawsuits over Germany’s moral and legal liability in arms export.

-Permanent CeaseFire
+Permanent Ceasefire

 Our sibling trade unions across the world (UNI Global; USA) have called for an immediate and lasting cease fire.
 A ceasefire is not the end-goal, but it is the most urgent measure and a starting point.